 Recorded in 1999 summer, this is 3rd recording effort by Tak "Tone" Nakamine, who back then didn't have a name for his music project yet.
 After learning recording technique with his previous works, Tak put all of his musical inspiration to this record.
 This is an explosion of young talent and this is the ultimate style of "Home Recording Rock".
 "Kodomo Metal" means "Metal for Kids".But this is not an ordinally heavy metal.
 Very unique music styles are featured in this album.
 "Minorities", "Sou", and "Kosei", if you listen to those songs and you will see what I'm talking about.
 Some people say this is still the Best album of IMARi ToNES.
 1980's style rock tune "Big World" is still being played live as of 2010.
 (This songs later appears in "Japanese Pop" album as "New World" with English lyrics.)
 All songs are sung in Japanese.
 Drum tracks played by drum machine.
 Album cover is a picture of Teddy Bears, trying to make it look like a children's book.

-Recorded in 1999 February-March & 2003 September Download available at BandCamp
+Recorded in 1999 February-March Some songs added later Download available at BandCamp

-1:Breath of Angels 2:You 3:Sunny Side Up 4:Zento Tanan 5:Kaben 6:You're My Love 7:Ima Kimini Aitaiyo 8:Zento Yo Yo
+1:Breath of Angels 2:You 3:Sunny Side Up 4:Zento Tanan 5:Flowers 6:Mikotobani Katakutachi 7:Ima Kimini Aitaiyo 8:Zento Yo Yo

 Recorded in February-March 1999, this is 2nd music work by Imari Tones.
 Without a band, without a name, but Tak knew he was doing it for Love.
 That's why he named this music project "Imari Tones" in year 2001.
 He named the band after his wife.
 Now his life situation getting better, you can feel some warmth and light coming in.
-Tak made this record to improve his recording/mixiing skills, and it has some experimental songs.
+Tak made this record to improve his recording/mixing skills, and it has some experimental songs.
 As a result, this album does not have any specific killer tune but all songs are solid and tight.
 All guitar sounds were delivered using Marshall Gov'nor Re-issue Pedal, but you will be surprised at how good it sounds.
 All songs sung in Japanese.
 Drum tracks played by drum machine.
 Album cover is a picture of the dog Tak had in his childhood.
+Some of the songs were added later, to make this album a "revised version".

 "Through The Garden Of Gods"